vrhoward/iglm-overview/README.md

 ## Architecture Overview

 IgLM was trained on a collection of antibody sequences from the Observed Antibody Space (OAS), which contains natural antibody sequences from six species: human, mouse, rat, rabbit, rhesus, and camel.
-The training protocol introduces two main components that vary from the [basic pseudocode](https://doi.org/10.48550/arXiv.2207.09238):
+The training protocol introduces three main components that vary from the [basic pseudocode](https://doi.org/10.48550/arXiv.2207.09238):

 1) conditioning tags for chain type (heavy or light) and species-of-origin are prepended to training sequences, allowing for controllable generation of sequences during inference
 2) randomly masked spans of ($10-20$) residues are appended to the end of each amino acid sequence